ORPHANS LEAD THE WAY

-Megan is a soon-to-be registered nurse.
-She heard Alan and Abdulai speak at Ramapo and started working for YVA even before anyone knew it.
+Megan is a registered nurse in New Jersey.
+She heard Alan speak at Ramapo University and started promoting and working for YVA even before anyone knew it.
 As secretary, she is incredibly efficient and dedicated, and exemplifies the hope and faith that YVA seeks to spread in Africa.

 Reverend Enid Brotherson Benjamin

 Reverend Enid has an amazing story of Providence in finding Sierra Leone and YVA.
 From Guyana, South America Enid has committed herself to YVA’s future, taking an amazing role in our April ’16 trip and planning on a long term stay in ’17.

 Lloyd came on our trip team in April, shooting the student movie, taking great portraits and making quick personal connections with the kids everywhere.
 Now Lloyd manages our Instagram page daily and brings his open and giving spirit to the YVA leadership.